Use the table of contents to navigate your way around the page.

 All members of the public are entitled to object to all planning applications and most other planning matters.
 More than one objection can be submitted per household and more than one objection can be made.

-You do not have to live or work locally, although the views of local residents and workers tend to hold the most weight.
+You don’t have to live locally, although the views of local residents and workers tend to hold the most weight.

-We also submit objections on behalf of local councils, parish councils and a wide variety of formal and informal groups, associations and societies.
+We also submit objections on behalf of town councils, parish councils and various formal and informal groups, associations and societies.

 CAN I OBJECT ANONYMOUSLY?

-Your title, occupation or address (etc.) may also add great weight to your objection.
-For example, if you are an immediate neighbour of a proposed development, your concerns about overlooking, noise or loss of privacy will be taken into very careful consideration.
+Your particular title, occupation or address (etc.) may also add weight to your objection.
+For example, if you are an immediate neighbour of a proposed development, your concerns about overlooking, noise or loss of privacy should be taken into very careful consideration.

 HOW DO I SUBMIT A PLANNING OBJECTION?

 Planning objections are usually submitted online.
-If you are looking to object following the receipt of a notification letter from your local council, that letter should include clear instructions for the submission of your comments.
+If you’ve received a notification letter from your local council, it should include clear instructions for the submission of comments.

 Local councils will also publish details of active planning applications and appeals on their online public access systems.
 In most cases, you can find the public access system on the planning pages of your council’s website.
 If you know the address or reference number of an application, you should be able to find it using the public access search facility.
-In most local areas, you can then submit your comment online using the dedicated form.
+In most local areas, you can then submit your comments online using the dedicated form.

 WHAT IS THE PURPOSE OF A PLANNING OBJECTION?

-The main purpose of a planning objection is, quite simply, to stop the approval of an application, appeal or emerging Local Plan etc.
+The main purpose of a planning objection is, quite simply, to prevent the approval of an application, appeal or emerging Local Plan etc.

-An objection can also provide suggestions for how an application, appeal, emerging Local Plan etc. should be revised, in the event that it is approved.
-This could include, for example, changes to the size, materials or position of a proposed building (and its windows) to reduce the harm to your property.
+An objection can also provide suggestions for how an application, appeal, emerging Local Plan etc. could be improved.
+This could include, for example, changes to the position of a proposed building to reduce the harm to your property.

-Occasionally, your objection may cause the developer to get in touch with you directly to offer some changes, compromises or compensation.
+Occasionally, your objection may cause the developer to contact you directly to offer some changes, compromises or compensation.
 This is especially likely to be the case if you are an immediate neighbour of a large or controversial development.
 You may then be in a position to resolve matters between yourselves without the involvement of your local council.

 WHAT IS INVOLVED IN PREPARING A PLANNING OBJECTION?